 Yesavage took control from there, though, retiring the next 11 hitters until consecutive doubles from Javier Sanoja and another Canadian, Owen Caissie, plated another run in the fifth inning.

-Adding to the rough night was a scary moment in the seventh inning, when Marlins’ reliever Andrew Nardi hit Lukes in the head with a 94.1-m.p.h. sinker.
-Lukes fell to the ground as his helmet flung off, but he quickly got up and, after a long visit from Schneider and trainer Jose Ministral, he remained in the game.
+There was a scary moment in the seventh inning, when Marlins’ reliever Andrew Nardi hit Lukes in the head with a 94.1-m.p.h. sinker.
+Lukes fell to the ground as his helmet flung off, but he quickly got up and, after a long visit from manager John Schneider and trainer Jose Ministral, remained in the game.